inconsistent-dg/AC-Modding/SysDVR.md

 Depending on what platform you're using, there will be different ways to setup SysDVR on your computer.

 - `SysDVR-Client.exe` is the actual client.
 It's a CLI, and only needs to be used if you're on Mac or Linux.
 - `SysDVR-ClientGUI.exe` is a graphical interface for SysDVR-Client.exe, to make things easier for people.
-It's Windows only, so anyone on Mac/Linux have to use the CLI (which, if you're using linux, you're probably used too anyway)
+It's Windows only, so anyone on Mac/Linux have to use the CLI (which, if you're using Linux, you're probably used too anyway)

 ## Windows Setup